Train traffic around Amsterdam flat again, fault returns

-ProRail is dealing with a system failure at a traffic control post tonight which resulted in no trains running through Central Station for a prolonged period.
+ProRail is experiencing a system failure at a traffic control checkpoint tonight, resulting in no trains to and from Central Station.
 The fault was rectified for some time at 8 pm, but once again around 9 pm, the operation of all trains came to a standstill.

 A ProRail spokesman said, “We’re back to before.
 We’ve done all kinds of resets and everything seemed stable, but the fault has returned.
 That’s because we don’t know exactly What is the reason.”